-There are 3 protocol that you can use.
-PPTP, OpenVPN and L2TP/IPSec.
+There is 3 protocol that you can use.
+PPTP, OpenVPN, and L2TP/IPSec.

 Once you have decided on the port and protocol, choose the encryption and authentication.
 This will depend on your client-side as well.
 So you will have to play a bit here.